 The making and flying of kites is a tradition in China that goes back thousands of years.
 One of the earliest uses of kites was in fishing, the kite would trail a line with hooks and bait allowing the kite-flier to fish in areas some way out over rivers or the sea.

-Kites used to used in Chinese battles; a very large kite is strong enough to lift a soldier into an enemy town; while others were used to drop propaganda leaflets into besieged cities.
+Kites were used in Chinese battles; a very large kite can be made strong enough to lift a soldier into an enemy town; while others were used to drop propaganda leaflets into besieged cities.
 General Hanxin (c.
 231?196 BCE) ➚ used kites to measure the distance to enemy walls so that guns could be targeted and tunnels could be excavated to the correct distance.
-He flew a kite higher and higher until the shadow of the kite just hit the wall, by measuring the length of kite string and the angle of the sun he could work out the accurate distance to the town.
+He flew a kite higher and higher until the shadow of the kite just hit the wall, by measuring the length of kite string and the angle of the sun he could calculate the exact distance to the town.
 Early armies used whistles attached to kites to frighten an army at dead of night.
 If bamboo strips are attached to kites and flown in the wind then they make sounds like musical instruments in the wind.
 This is the origin of the Chinese name for a kite: fēngzhēng (feng 风 - wind and zheng 筝 - a musical instrument)

 Kite flying at times has been an Imperial pastime, Emperor Xuanzong of the Tang dynasty is known to have loved to fly them.
 By tradition, it is considered bad luck to lose a kite or pick up one that has been lost.
 The passion for kite flying has spread from China to all parts of Asia.
 There is a large range of different designs of kites, some are 3 dimensional rather than flat and often are made in the form of creatures such as: birds, bats and dragons.
-The size of kites varies enormously, the tail can be several hundred yards in length.
-However, most designs have a common basic frame made from bent bamboo.
-On public holidays in the parks you will see many people flying kites.
+The size of kites varies enormously, the tail can be several hundred yards long.
+Most designs use a basic frame made from bent bamboo.
+In the parks you will often see people flying kites.
 The traditional kite flying season starts on the Chongyang festival held in October.
 At the Qingming Festival kites were flown to send messages to departed loved ones, if the kite string is cut then bad luck was considered to fly away with the kite.

 Tianjin and Weifang ➚, Shandong are two cities particularly associated with kites, they hold annual competitions that attract enthusiasts from many countries.
 For a lovely web page showing 99 kite designs you can visit the University of Maine web site ➚.